Zubair Hoque: 2012–2014 (Ricky Flynn Motorsport)

 Ricky Flynn took an interest in his 2009/2010 season lap records and finishing positions.
 In July 2011, Hoque entered into talks with Ricky Flynn after attending the WSK Euro Series at the Zuera circuit in Zaragoza, Spain.
 In early October 2011, following his signing to the Ricky Flynn Motorsport (RFM) team, he began training under RFM's guidance, with a visit to the PFi circuit in Lincolnshire.
 He travelled with the RFM team to compete in the International Winter Cup at Garda, Italy in February 2012.
 In 2012, he made the transition between the Super 1 British Championship and next race category KF2 (a kart racing class for top drivers over the age of 15).
 As well as receiving coaching, Hoque competed with some of the best drivers in the world, aged 14 to 18, for the chance to drive as one of BMW's drivers in the Formula BMW Talent Cup, in special junior-spec cars derived from Formula Three racing.
 In 2012, he finished fifth in the MSA British Championship Positions with a hat-trick of podium results.

 In 2011, Hoque helped his school Altrincham Grammar School for Boys win the fifth annual British Schools Karting Championship at Daytona Milton Keynes beating 450 teams from 176 schools competing nationally.
 In 2012, they finished second and missed out on becoming BSKC champions by a tenth of a second.
 In 2013, Over 1600 boys and girls from schools across the country competed, Altrincham Grammar School won the North West regional final but lost to Emrys School in the national final.

 In 2014, it was confirmed Hoque would competing in the Formula Four/Formula Renault category.
 In October of that year, he moved to Formula 4 after 10 years in kart racing.

-In November of that year, he made his single-seater racing debut at the 2014 BRDC Winter Series Championship with the HHC Motorsport squad.
+In November of that year, Roque made his single-seater racing debut at the 2014 BRDC Winter Series Championship with the HHC Motorsport squad.
 He won the 'top rookie' title after achieving two top-five finishes at Snetterton 300 Circuit and Brands Hatch Indy Circuit during the eight-race Winter Series.